NDavies-02/PythonB2I-30/README.md

 - `Exercise 2.py`: Find & Reverse String
 - `Exercise 3.py`: Caeser Shift
 Also contains `notes.md` with key highlights from the lectures.

+# PART 2 - Introduction to Python Programming
+Whilst this section is just a single markdown document, there are some extra key bits of information you may find useful.
+This is adapted from the Udemy course of the same name, accessible here: https://www.udemy.com/share/101r1i2@PW1jVGFKc1wLdE5KBnR/fhRuSn1iYw==/
+There may be some overlap with the materials.